oprypin/crsfml/docs/api/graphics.md

 Construct a VertexBuffer with a specific usage specifier

-Creates an empty vertex buffer and sets its usage to \p usage.
+Creates an empty vertex buffer and sets its usage to *usage*.

 * *usage* - Usage specifier